 Although each of us doesn’t have a crystal ball, I feel this coronavirus/pandemic is going to get much worse.
 The federal government did not take it seriously early on.

 FAIL TO PLAN PLAN TO FAIL.
 As of this writing, it appears it has only taken China about 3 months to rebound from this.
 In addtion, research how South Korea has approach this pandemic from their experience with SARS.
 Here in the United States, it will take a lot longer; I am sorry to say.

 Be careful out there and take the necessary precautions and use common sense; everyone, that is something in our control.

-President, Coast Appraisers and Consultants Inc.
+President, Coast Appraisers LLC.